About the Program

 Advance Professionally • Career Change • College Credit from Military Training • Personal Fulfillment • Graduate Studies Preparation

 Completing a degree is a challenge with many factors affecting that decision.
 Prior school challenges, finances, family responsibilities, and work all play a role.
-We offer you encouragement to explore how BIS has been strategically developed to help you finish.
+We offer you encouragement to explore how BIS has been strategically developed to help you finish your degree.
 Since 1975, the Bachelor of Individualized Study (BIS) program has been Mason's adult degree completion program focused only on adult learners and their individual situations.

 Adult students enter this individualized study program for many different reasons.
 Some are pursuing the BIS degree as preparation for graduate and professional programs.
 Others see the BIS degree as a gateway for professional advancement or career change.
 Still, others want to complete an undergraduate degree through BIS primarily for personal satisfaction.
 Some distinctive features of the BIS degree include the following: